edouardfouche/G-NS-MAB/README.md

 seaborn                   0.11.0
 ```

-Each experiments have dedicated notebooks, in the folder `visualize/`:
+Each experiments have dedicated notebooks in the folder `visualize`.
+Plots are in `visualize/plots`

 ## Contributing